rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 | Active Directory Federation Services | ADFS    | 2        | Windows Azure Pack | 2    | 4 GB | 60 GB |

 The minimum system requirements to run the ADFS component are 4 vCPU, 8 GB of RAM, and 120 GB of storage.
-This workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.
+The ADFS workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.